 - The opportunity to apply for collaborative grants with U.S. colleagues

-- Have earned a Bachelor’s degree or equivalent education and experience;
+- Applicants must have a Bachelor’s degree or equivalent education and experience.

-- Demonstrate a commitment to continue teaching or working in their field after completion of the program.
+- Applicants must be able to demonstrate a commitment to continue teaching or working in their field after completion of the program.